-This past week I attended the funeral of my uncle, who could easily have vied for "most gentle man alive."
+This past week I attended the funeral of my uncle, who could easily have vied for "most gentle man ever."
 I remember him from a very young age, when he was dating my aunt and then right after they married and lived in a house on the street behind ours.
 I never saw him express ugliness, never heard him bark at his kids (my dad-- lotsa bark and bite), never felt afraid of him.
 Everything he was was right there, worn like his clothes, deep all the way to his heart.
 As a young mother and wife, my husband (now ex) and I spent a lot of time with my aunt and uncle, as she helped me navigate breastfeeding and he encouraged my kids' dad to get his HAM radio license and then we all played with then-burgeoning technology.
 He taught me to write batch files and to download games from bulletin boards, and we would play a particular game over our computers while he and my kids' dad talked over their radios.
 He was there when my kids were born.
 In one instance, he used his HAM radio to tell my kids' dad to hurry back to the hospital because I was about to deliver (I had sent him out on a fool's errand because he was driving me crazy).

 My uncle was born in Nigeria to missionary parents, and he and my aunt met in Campus Crusade for Christ when both in college in Austin.
 He did many different jobs in his lifetime, and in each of these positions made friendships with people who were drawn to his gentleness, and in most of these cases people were led to Christ.
 Very much a case of "What you have I want!"
 That's who he was.